 After a bill is passed it becomes Session Law and assigned a chapter number.

-This process can take quite some time and a bill may pass with no issue, it may die in a committee or may be introduced again at the next session.
+This process can take quite some time and a bill may pass with no issue, it may die in a committee and/or may be introduced again at the next session.
 Similar bills may be introduced repeatedly year after year.

 One proposed law; §14‑362.4.
 Standards of care for large commercial dog breeders, was first introduced in the 2013-14 Session followed by the 2015-16 and 2017-18 Sessions.
-With each introduction the bill was assigned a new bill number and is yet to become law.
+With each introduction the bill was assigned a new bill number and has yet to become law.

 State law is complex and law that may affect an animal officer may not be obvious.
 Researching bills is important in uncovering law that affects animals and/or the animal officer.
-NC Laws for Animal Control performs this research and compiles these laws into the manual you are using now.
+NC Laws for Animal Control performs this research and compiles these laws every year into the manual you are using now.

 North Carolina statutory law is organized into: